Alan Spavin

 Alan Spavin (20 February 1942 – 16 March 2016) was an English professional footballer who played as a midfielder.
-He is best remembered for his long career with Preston North End, where he made over 480 appearances.
+He had a long career with Preston North End, where he made over 480 appearances.
 He also had spells with clubs in the United States, Ireland, and non-league football in England.
 Following retirement, Spavin settled in the United States and remained involved in the sport.

 Early life

 Spavin was born in Lancaster, England, and joined the ground staff of Preston North End in 1959.
 He progressed through the youth ranks and featured in the club’s FA Youth Cup Final side in 1960, which finished runners-up to Chelsea.

 Career

 Preston North End

 Spavin made his first-team debut for Preston North End in August 1960, scoring in a 2–0 win against Arsenal.
 He went on to become a key figure at Deepdale, making 486 appearances (including 13 as substitute) and scoring 32 goals across all competitions.

 In 1964, Spavin played in the FA Cup Final at Wembley Stadium against West Ham United.
 Despite a spirited display from Preston, they were defeated 3–2 in a dramatic match.

 He later captained Preston to the Third Division title in the 1970–71 season and was named the division’s Player of the Year.